 The marine and terrestrial environmental and engineering investigation programme that supported the EIS and concept design process was a major challenge.
 It involved not only Aurecon’s own environmental, geotechnical and engineering specialists, but the management of nearly 50 sub-consultants, procurement of a jack-up barge, and the input of South Australian Water Corporation (SA Water) specialists and external reviewers.

 For the pre-construction phase of the Adelaide Desalination Project, Aurecon worked closely, and collaboratively, within a wider integrated project team set up by SA Water.
 In addition to our direct deliverables, we provided assistance to the wider team in terms of the development of the feasibility study, including the business case, plant site selection, pipeline route selection, procurement strategies, and risk management plan.

 Aurecon also assisted with the development of tender documents and participated in the bid evaluation process to appoint the consortia and other contractors.

 In addition, Aurecon provided the performance-based technical specifications for the plant’s design and construction contract, and associated 20 year operations and maintenance contract, to best meet SA Water’s long term needs across the technical and commercial objectives.

-The plant is being constructed under a design build operate and maintain (DBOM) contract arrangement, with separate contracts for the 13 km transfer pipeline and pump station, power supply infrastructure and early enabling works.
+The plant was constructed under a design build operate and maintain (DBOM) contract arrangement, with separate contracts for the 13 km transfer pipeline and pump station, power supply infrastructure and early enabling works.
 Working with the integrated wider project team, the EIS process and approvals, and signing of major works contracts, were all successfully achieved within the tight project timeframe.